harrywang/iching-book/docs/index.md

 The cock is dependable.
 It crows at dawn.
 But it cannot itself fly to heaven.
 It just crows.
 A man may count on mere words to awaken faith.
 This may succeed now and then, but if persisted in, it will have bad consequences.

-index

-62. Hsiao Kuo / Preponderance of the Small
+## 62. Hsiao Kuo / Preponderance of the Small

 above CHêN THE AROUSING, THUNDER below KêN KEEPING STILL, MOUNTAIN